xxas12/Student-Marks-MLOPS_FastAPI/README.md

 ## MLOPS
 For MLOPS we have used FastAPI with ngrok for secure end to end point for mlops for now only which takes two input float and int if the marks are not below 50 'you pass' message will be output otherwise 'you shall not pass'.
 Check: api.ipynd

+## ML Interface
+For the interface we used gradio it takes total two inputs from the user number of courses and time you have studied per day (Hours) if you studied for 16 hours for 2 courses it will say you shall not pass because a limit is set to the if statement if marks less than 35 than you shall not pass with marks shown.